A wound is an injury to living tissue caused by a cut, blow, or other impacts, typically one in which the skin is cut or broken.

 It could be limited or extensive, in a single or multiple tissue planes.

-Degloving injury leads to risk of devascularisation of tissue and necrosis.
+Degloving injury leads to the risk of devascularisation of tissue and necrosis.
 Treatment involves debridement and removal of devitalized tissue and skin coverage procedures.

 Crush injury is a variant of blunt injury where the force applied is so much that it disrupts the structural arrangement of the tissues, and are often accompanied by degloving and compartment syndrome.

-A stab wound is the one where depth of the wound is much more than the external dimensions of the wound.
+A stab wound is the one where the depth of the wound is much more than the external dimensions of the wound.
 These wounds may cause damage to internal organs.

 There would be severe tissue contamination from clothing, dirt or other foreign materials.